Archives and Special Collections

 For specific questions about the Curriculum & K-12 Elementary-High School Texts Collections, please arrange an appointment with Reference Services.

-For specific questions about the General Collection, please contact the library’s Reference Desk (609) 771-2417 located on Level 1.
+For specific questions about the General Collection, please contact the library’s Reference Desk through our Ask-A-Librarian services.

 Music & Media

-For specific questions about the Music & Media Collection, please contact Linda Dempf, Music/Media Librarian (609) 771-2721.
+For questions about the Music & Media Collection, please contact Linda Dempf, Music/Media Librarian.

-The library has access to over 30,000 periodical titles, which are available in a variety of formats: print, online, and microfilm/microfiche.
+The library has access to over 100,000 periodical titles, which are available in a variety of formats: online, print, and microfilm/microfiche.
 The periodicals collection includes the core titles of numerous disciplines and the coverage supports the curriculum.
 Subject specialist librarians are responsible for development and dynamic maintenance of the periodicals collection.

 The most current print issues are located in the Current Periodicals section on Level 2.
 Back-runs of periodicals in print are located in the Bound Periodical stacks on the Lower Level.
 Back-runs of periodicals in microfilm/microfiche format are located on Level 4 of the Library.

-For specific questions about the Periodicals Collection, please contact the library’s Reference Desk (609) 771-2417 located on Level 1.
+For specific questions about the Periodicals Collection, please contact the library’s Reference Desk through our Ask-A-Librarian services.

-The Reference Collection numbers approximately 11,000 volumes and includes general encyclopedias, almanacs, dictionaries, atlases, and the like, as well as a large collection of subject specific reference works.
+The Reference Collection holds more than 17,000 volumes and includes general encyclopedias, almanacs, dictionaries, atlases, and the like, as well as a large collection of subject specific reference works.
 A few examples of the wide range of subject specific reference books include The Anchor Bible Dictionary, West’s Encyclopedia of American Law, Ward’s Business Directory, The International Encyclopedia of Dance, The Oxford Companion to the Mind, CRC Handbook of Chemistry and Physics, Mechanical Engineers’ Handbook, Contemporary Authors, and Historical Atlas of the Vietnam War.

 Most reference books are shelved in the Reference Room on Level 1 of the library, with the exceptions of the following smaller reference collections.
 Music Reference is located on Level 4 of the library.
 Children’s/Youth Reference is located on Level 2 of the library.